ImageMagick/highway/g3doc/quick_reference.md

 alternatives, e.g. `Rebind` or `aligned_allocator.h` for dynamic allocation of `Lanes(d)` elements.

-Note that case 3 does not imply the API will use more than one native vector.
-Highway is designed to map a user-specified vector to a single (possibly partial) vector.
-By discouraging user-specified `N`, we improve performance portability (e.g. by reducing spills to memory for platforms that have smaller vectors than the developer expected).
+Highway is designed to map a vector variable to a (possibly partial) hardware register or register group.
+By discouraging user-specified `N` and tuples of vector variables, we improve performance portability (e.g. by reducing spills to memory for platforms that have smaller vectors than the developer expected).

 To construct vectors, call factory functions (see "Initialization" below) with a tag parameter `d`.

 Local variables typically use auto for type deduction.
-If `d` is `HWY_FULL(int32_t)`, users may instead use the full-width vector alias `I32xN` (or `U16xN`, `F64xN` etc.) to document the types used.

-For function arguments, it is often sufficient to return the same type as the
+For some generic functions, a template argument `V` is sufficient: `template<class V> V Squared(V
-argument: `template<class V> V Squared(V v) { return v * v; }`.
-Otherwise, use
+v) { return v * v; }`.
+In general, functions have a `D` template argument and can return vectors of type `Vec<D>`.
-the alias `Vec<D>`.

 Note that Highway functions reside in `hwy::HWY_NAMESPACE`, whereas user-defined functions reside in `project::[nested]::HWY_NAMESPACE`.
 Because all Highway